+(a) General

-- (a) General - A candidate may appeal a negative decision of the TPU (a TPU recommendation to defer tenure is not appealable) to the URAC on one or more of the following alleged grounds: - a. procedural irregularity or defect in the application of, or failure to apply, the tenure and promotion procedures (Article 25); - b. discrimination within the meaning of Article 12 (Non- Discrimination); - c. a violation or violations of academic freedom within the meaning of Article 17 (Academic Freedom and Academic Responsibility); or - d. improper application of the standards for tenure and/or promotion.
+- i) A candidate may appeal a negative decision of the Provost to the URAC on one or more of the following alleged grounds: - a. procedural irregularity or defect in the application of, or failure to apply, the tenure and promotion procedures by the TPC or the Provost (Article 26); - b. discrimination within the meaning of Article 12 (No Discrimination); - c. a violation or violations of academic freedom within the meaning of Article 17 (Academic Freedom and Academic Responsibility); or - d. improper application of the standards for tenure and/or promotion. - ii) The candidate will submit a notice of appeal to the Chair of the URAC with a copy to the President of the University and to the President of

-- ii) The candidate will submit a notice of appeal to the Chair of the URAC with a copy to the President of the University and to the President of the Association.
-The notice of appeal must include a statement of case that clearly identifies at least one of the four alleged grounds. [see 25.17 (a)(i)] - iii) The President of the University will inform the Office of the Provost of an impending appeal to the URAC.
-The President's Office will make available the appellant's dossier and all associated materials to the URAC. - iv) The Chair of the URAC will then convene a meeting. - v) A non-voting NUFA Observer will be appointed by the President of the Association to attend the URAC meeting.
-The Observer may not participate in any manner in the deliberations of the Committee but will have the right to communicate his/her observations to the Chair between meetings or, if deemed necessary, to request a recess in the proceedings of a given meeting for the purpose of communicating with the Chair of the Committee.
+- the Association.
+The notice of appeal must include a statement of case that clearly identifies at least one of the four alleged grounds. [see 26.23 (a)(i)] - iii) The President of the University will inform the Office of the Provost upon receipt of any appeal to the URAC.
+The Provost's Office will make available the appellant's dossier and all associated materials to the URAC. - iv) The Chair of the URAC will then convene a meeting. - v) A non-voting NUFA Observer will be appointed by the President of the Association to attend the URAC meeting.
+The Observer may not participate in any manner in the deliberations of the Committee but will have the right to communicate observations to the Chair between meetings or, if deemed necessary, to request a recess in the proceedings of a given meeting for the purpose of communicating with the Chair of the Committee.